The Bankrate promise

 Once you have accessed all three of your credit reports, take the time to look over each one in detail.
 Make sure every account listed on your reports is yours and that the account balances and other details listed are also correct.

 If you don’t recognize an account, you’ll need to report it right away.
-However, you should be aware that you can (and should) dispute other incorrect information and errors on your credit reports, including incorrect balances or accounts reported as open that are actually closed.
+However, you should be aware that you can (and should) dispute incorrect information and errors on your credit reports, including incorrect balances or accounts reported as open that are actually closed.

 How to report identity theft

 If you find an account on your credit reports that doesn’t belong to you, there are three possible explanations.
 It’s always possible you don’t recognize an account that is actually yours or that your account has been confused with someone else’s with a similar name.
 An increasingly likely answer, though, is that you are a victim of fraud.

 If the latter situation turns out to be true, and you discover an account on your credit reports you definitely did not open, you’ll want to take steps to halt the damage right away.

 Reporting identity theft by someone you don’t know

-According to the Federal Trade Commission (FTC), you should start by calling the company where the fraud took place—in this case, the credit card issuer.
+According to the FTC, you should start by calling the company where the fraud took place — in this case, the credit card issuer.
 Explain to the credit card issuer that someone opened an account in your name and that they are trying to steal your identity.
 From there, ask them to close or freeze the account so no one can add new charges unless you agree.
 Also, take time to change the logins and passwords on all your other online accounts, just in case the thief has more of your information.

 Your next step in preventing credit card fraud is placing a fraud alert on your credit reports, which you can do for one year without any charge.
 You can place a fraud alert using the following contact information for each of the credit bureaus: